 Angelo State University (ASU) is required by Texas Government Code Section 2161.123 to have a strategic plan for increasing HUB vendor utilization.
 The purpose of the ASU HUB Program is to promote full and equal contracting opportunities for all businesses in the State of Texas, through race, ethnic, and general-neutral means in accordance with the State of Texas Disparity Study.
 Based on the Disparity Study and future fiscal year purchases of goods and services, ASU has developed HUB utilization goals in the following procurement categories:

 - 2.53% for heavy construction other than building contracts

 - 21.00% for all building construction, including general contractors and operative builders’ contracts

 - 13.46% for commodities

-In accordance with the Texas Government Code, Sections 2161.003, 2161.062(e), 2161.066 and 2161.181 and 34 Texas Administrative Codes 20.296 and 20.297, ASU, through support from its HUB Coordinator, shall make a good faith effort to utilize Historically Underutilized Business (HUB) vendors in contracts for construction; services, including professional and consulting services; and commodities contracts and shall design its own HUB program and invite HUB vendors to make marketing presentations.
+In accordance with the Texas Government Code, Sections 2161.003, 2161.062(e), 2161.066 and 2161.181 and 34 Texas Administrative Codes 20.296 and 20.297, and the 2009 Texas Disparity Study, ASU, through support from its HUB Coordinator, shall make a good faith effort to utilize Historically Underutilized Business (HUB) vendors in contracts for construction; services, including professional and consulting services; and commodities contracts and shall design its own HUB program and invite HUB vendors to make marketing presentations.